729 Hennepin Avenue,

 2 people favorited this theater

-Designed to be a newsreel theater, the small, 250-seat Time ended up opening as a first-run film house, in 1934, with “The Lost Patrol”.
+Designed to be a newsreel theatre, the small, 250-seat Time Theatre ended up opening as a first-run film house September 1, 1934 with “The Lost Patrol”.

-The simple Art Deco style Time began showing second-run films in 1936, which had played as long as two years earlier at near-by palaces like the Pantages and State.
-This remained a successful format until the late 30s, when it switched over to adult films, and was renamed the Esquire.
+The simple Art Deco style Time Theatre began showing second-run films in 1936, which had played as long as two years earlier at near-by palaces like the Pantages Theatre and State Theatre.
+This remained a successful format until October 3, 1939 when it switched over to adult films, and was renamed the Esquire Theatre.

-By the end of 1941, adult fare was gone, and the Esquire given another name change, now called the Newsreel.
-It was run by Metropolitan Theatres of California, and finally used for the purpose it was built for nearly a decade earlier, for newsreels, which had become very popular in the late 30s when war broke out in Europe, and even moreso after the attack on Pearl Harbor.
+On December 6, 1941, adult fare was gone, and the Esquire Theatre given another name change, now called the Newsreel Theatre.
+It was run by Metropolitan Theatres of California, and finally used for the purpose it was built for nearly a decade earlier, for newsreels, which had become very popular in the late-1930’s when war broke out in Europe, and even moreso after the attack on Pearl Harbor.

-After a few years of strong business during WWII, the Newsreel once again changed its name and format.
-It became the Pix, and briefly was a roadshow house, but by 1952, had closed it doors.
+After a few years of strong business during World War II, the Newsreel Theatre once again changed its name and format.
+It became the Pix Theatre on January 8, 1947, and briefly was a roadshow house, but by 1952, had closed it doors.
 This time, it was for good, and was converted into retail space not long after.